Accele Brid

 Accele Brid (アクセルブリッド) is a shooter game released by Tomy in 1993 for the Super Famicom.

 Summary

 Players progress through the game as a robot racing through a pipe, shooting everything that moves.
 The robot can shoot from both arms, jump, kick and punch.
 There are also power-ups and bonuses that can be collected to upgrade the robot's weapons and armor.

 There are three different types of robots to choose from: Silver Mare, Beliws, and Nitika.
 Weapons are chosen before each stage.
 Three difficulty levels can be chosen; ranging from easy, medium, and hard.

 Reception

+Famitsu praised the 3D effect produced on the SNES and the smooth scrolling, but criticized the hit detection and the game's high level of difficulty.